sonrabakarim/barlkk/_posts/2017-09-19-living-without-google.md

 featured: false
 ---

 Here's a collection of useful tools to help you maintain your privacy online.
-I'm already in a position were I don't rely on any of the Google tools metioned.
-What about you?
+Use them instead of Google for max protection.